pyrdm/pyrdm/docs/source/application_fluidity.rst

       :scale: 75 %
       :figclass: align-center

-      The ‘publish’ option enabled in a simulation’s configuration file.
+      The ‘publish' option enabled in a simulation's configuration file.
 The file is being modified in Diamond.

 Using Fluidity-Publish
 ----------------------

-To publish, you will need to use the ``fluidity-publish`` program (located in PyRDM’s ’bin’ directory) at the command line; this expects one or more of the following options, followed by the (relative or absolute) path to the simulation’s configuration file:
+To publish, you will need to use the ``fluidity-publish`` program (located in PyRDM's 'bin' directory) at the command line; this expects one or more of the following options, followed by the (relative or absolute) path to the simulation's configuration file:

 -  ``-s`` : Publish the Fluidity source code.
 This can be used in conjunction with the ``-v`` option to explicitly choose the version